Ireland '23 - Day 3 - Dublin again

 return to mdimage index

-Around 10 am I took a meandering walk across the City, in a NW direction, once again finding the Liffey & following it west to Heuston Station (Irish Rail).
+Around 10 am I took a meandering walk across the City in a NW direction, once again finding the Liffey & following it west to Heuston Station (Irish Rail).

 ![]() |

-The Modern Art collection had only one artist's works, which I didn't connect with, so I went back to the rail station, printed out tickets for tomorrow's train to Killarney, and then sat inside, with a Nero coffee, chatting with locals for 30 minutes.
+The Modern Art collection had only one artist's fabric works, which I didn't connect with, so I went back to the rail station, printed out tickets for tomorrow's train to Killarney, and then sat inside, with a Nero coffee, chatting with locals for 30 minutes.

 note - you can enlarge any part of a picture by left-clicking in and then out again (with some exceptions).

-Archeology Museum entrance | gold neck ornament from 1st century | about Celtic brooches | ||||
+gold neck ornament from 1st century | about Celtic brooches | ||

 Tara brooch, a Celtic era treasure |

-Later I strolled through St. Stephens Green, near some lakes, but took no photos.
+Later I strolled through St. Stephens Green, near the lakes, but took no photos.
 Multi-ethnic & multi-generational families were out, enjoying a beautiful Sunday afternoon in Dublin, and I heard many languages being spoken.

 I tried a different route back to the hotel & found a coffee shop with an amazingly good Portuguese pastry.

 Later I enjoyed my third dinner at the Hotel, and was starting to feel recovered from the diurnal change.
+I was keeping a hand-written journal and had a good book to read, plus my wife and I texted early or late in the day.

 Go to next page - Dublin to Killarney